 Mental Health Awareness Week

-Hosted every May by the Mental Health Foundation, Mental Health Awareness Week is an annual event where there is an opportunity for the whole of the UK to focus on achieving good mental health.
+We are the home of Mental Health Awareness Week, an annual event where there is an opportunity for the whole of the UK to come together to focus on getting good mental health.

 What's Up with Everyone?